WXPD-Sales/wxpdemo/README.md

 <h2><a id="quick_custom_demo"></a>Quick Custom Demo with Github Pages</h2>

+### Widget

-You can access a dynamic widget (without proper authentication by using this url in your browser: https://wxsd-sales.github.io/wxpdemo/public/widget.html
+You can access a dynamic widget (without proper authentication) by using this url in your browser:
+https://wxsd-sales.github.io/wxpdemo/public/widget.html

-The page accepts the following URL parameters:
+The widget.html page accepts the following URL parameters:
 | Parameter  | Required | Description |
 | ------------- | ------------- | ------------- |
 | destination | required | The email address, roomId, or SIP URI  |